dqdb/opera-tools/patch-speed-dial/readme.md

 You have to delete and add again default speed dial entries (like Facebook, YouTube, etc.) if you disable built-in speed dial thumbnail images.

 If you want to use a custom thumbnail for site *www.something.com*, *something.com* or *anything.something.com*, create *something.com.png* image file with the desired resolution in the *sdimages* folder.
-Using a lot of custom thumbnail may slow down Speed Dial.
+Using cropping or a lot of custom thumbnail may slow down Speed Dial.

+Default search engine parameters have strict character limits which cannot be increased.

 Because this tool modifies the **opera.pak** file (and in newer builds **opera.exe** also), you must run the tool after each Opera update.